jmmut/code-map/README.md

   - [ ] read counts from a file / stdin / sql dump
 - UI
   - [ ] be able to click on a box and highlight only the parents (like click, backspace, backspace, enter)
+    - [ ] right click to remove selection
   - [ ] box to search for a file (fuzzy search)
   - [ ] other arrangements that don't draw very thin lines
 - cli/logs